The ClassID of the panel Publications and its objects is 9.

 Panelstatement 113: Before Close Skript.
 Only cScript is expected and supported here.
 Please note the tips on the Script Environment below.

 This script is run before a document opened from the publication panel is closed.
-You can use the same tags as in a Double Click Script (regardless of the object's visibility when saving).
+You can use the same tags as in a Publication Action (regardless of the object's visibility when saving).
 If you do not need to react to close events, you can leave this panelstatement empty or undefined.

 Here's an example.